jwschmidberger/jwschmidberger.github.io/cv.md

 layout: resume
 ---

 Currently I am working for Evotec Ltd UK as a Senior Scientist.
 This is a Contract Research Organisation.
-My role is to serve as an experienced scientific consultant for clients.
+My role there to function as an experienced scientific consultant for clients.

 ## Education